Blosc/c-blosc2/ROADMAP.md

 * A filter pipeline: the different filters can be pipelined so that the output of one can the input for the other.
 A possible example is a `delta` followed by `shuffle`, or as described above, `trunc_prec` followed by `bitshuffle`.

+* Prefilter support for user functions: allows to apply user-defined C callbacks prior to the filter pipeline.
+See [test_prefilter.c](https://github.com/Blosc/c-blosc2/blob/master/tests/test_prefilter.c) for an example of use.

 * SIMD support for ARM (NEON): this allows for faster operation on ARM architectures.
 Only `shuffle` is supported right now, but the idea is to implement `bitshuffle` for NEON too.

 * SIMD support for PowerPC (ALTIVEC): this allows for faster operation on PowerPC architectures.
 Both `shuffle`  and `bitshuffle` are supported; however, this has been done via a transparent mapping from SSE2 into ALTIVEC emulation in GCC 8, so performance could be better (but still, it is already a nice improvement over native C code; see PR https://github.com/Blosc/c-blosc2/pull/59 for details).
 Thanks to Jerome Kieffer.